aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-29.png)

-	>**Note**:Power BI Desktop applies the query to create a model table.
+	>**Note**: Power BI Desktop applies the query to create a model table.
 It adds a new table that imports population data to the model.

 19. Reposition the **US Population** table near the **Reseller** table.